 "C'mon, Rob, at least say something to let me know you're okay."

 After quite a long pause, I was about to say something else when I heard his barely audible, hesitant, trembling voice.

 "Yeah, I'm okay.
 Now you can go away."

 The last five words lacked conviction, but even if I knew he really meant it, I wouldn't have gone away.

 "I'm glad you're okay.
 This is the first time we've talked for weeks....
 I just got back from holiday, can I come in for a chat?"

-There was no reply, but I allowed myself to be encouraged by the fact that he didn't refuse.
+There was no reply, but I allowed myself to be encouraged that he didn't refuse.

 "It's not very comfortable talking through the door," I persevered, "please let me in."

 "What about the others?" he asked dubiously after another long pause.

 "They're all downstairs and won't come up while I'm up here."